Each major who plans to pursue a one- or a two- semester thesis submits a proposal by NOON on the first day of Short Term in 2023. Some details:

 - The proposal is a LaTeX document, a template, to be filled out carefully by the student.
 Among other things, it asks for a two to three page outline of the proposed area of study and a concise list of references.
+For help with LaTeX, visit the What is LaTeX page

 - It is strongly advised that juniors discuss thesis topics and ideas with faculty members before writing a proposal.